Peter Didn’t Understand Inspiration’s

 And That Made Him Vulnerable To Failure

-The meaning of inspiration as it relates to the production of the Bible and how it actually worked is not the topic of this post.
+The meaning of inspiration and how it actually worked is not the topic of this post.

 It’s an interesting topic and I’ll say enough to establish the basics but the discussion can and has filled volumes.
 Google it and you’ll get endless pages of search results.

-Sadly, most discussions focus so heavily on the process, they fail to develop the most important point:
+Sadly, most discussions focus so heavily on the meaning of the word inspiration, they fail to develop the most important point:

 If the Bible is inspired, it stands alone and needs no help from human ideology.